DanielKeep/tlborm/text/mbe.md

 ## Rust Source Analysis

-> **TODO**: How is source text lexed and then parsed?

-Before talking about *macros*, it is worthwhile discussing the general mechanism they are built on: *syntax extensions*.
+Before talking about *macros*, it is worthwhile to discuss the general mechanism they are built on: *syntax extensions*.
 To do *that*, we must discuss how Rust source is processed by the compiler.

 The first stage of compilation for a Rust program is tokenisation.
 This is where the source text is transformed into a sequence of tokens (*i.e.* indivisible lexical units; the programming language equivalent of "words").
 Rust has various kinds of tokens, such as: